When did you decide to become an author?

 What was the first book you wrote?

 When I was about five, I wrote and illustrated a book of animal traps.
-Each page had a different trap.
 Some were traditional—like a box propped up with a stick—and some were my own inventions.
-One was a big upside-down box with two straws leading into it.
-There was a tiny sign attached to a toothpick that was stuck into the ground.
-It read: “Ants, there’s sugar in here.”
+One was an upside-down box with two straws leading into it.
+Next to the straws, there was a tiny sign on a toothpick: “Ants, there’s sugar in here.”

 My first published book was My Blue is Happy (2013).

 I’m inspired by things people—especially kids—say and do, memories, music, art, books, names, random facts and experiences, and the sounds of words.
 I often have a lot of ideas, but not always the ones I’m looking for.
 My ideas are like wild animals.
 They come around when they want to, and usually that’s when I least expect it.